 The Department offers a PhD by dissertation only.
 The Department offers no coursework/structured PhD programme.
 The PhD programme can be followed either through the Doctoral School of the Faculty of Economic and Management Sciences or through the Department.
 Only a limited number of candidates can be accommodated on the PhD programme via the Doctoral School, each year.

 To qualify for consideration for admission to the PhD programme in the Department of Industrial Psychology via either the Doctoral School or the Department, the following criteria apply:

 - You need to have graduated with a recognized master's degree with Industrial Psychology for PhD in Industrial Psychology or Human Resource Management for PhD in Human Resource Management as a major.

-- If you graduated from a non-South African university your university needs to be recognised and approved by the International Office of Stellenbosch University;
+- If you graduated from a non-South African university your university needs to be recognised and approved by the Postgraduate Office of Stellenbosch University;

 - You need to have graduated with an average percentage mark of 65% in the master's degree in Industrial Psychology or Human Resource Management for the respective PhD's;

 - You need to have developed a comprehensive research proposal that meets the research aspirations of the Department.

 To apply for admission to the PhD programme via the Department you need to do the following (in this sequence) [also see the process below]:

 - Submit an electronic application for admission to Stellenbosch University via the SU website and comply with all their requirements;

 - Gather all the requisite information to submit an electronic application to the Department: